LIQNFT/candy-shop/README.md

 ```

 ## Embedded UI Usages
+We provide a few built-in UI to speed up building your market place without crafting the styles.
+If you want to have your own styles, please refer to [Customize Your Marketplace](#customize-your-marketplace) section that just using the sdk to perform the marketplace functions.
 ### Show Orders and Buy Interface

 Show the NFTs that are for sale and allow users to connect their wallet and buy them.